Learn how to really sell your BA skills by focusing on what the Hiring Managers really prioritize.

 - Work Ethic.

-The order in which they prioritize these changes depends on whether they’re looking for somebody on contract versus whether they’re looking for somebody on a permanent basis.
+The order in which hiring managers prioritize these changes depending on whether they’re looking for somebody on contract versus whether they’re looking for somebody on a permanent basis.

 OK, so let’s talk first about the permanent (full-time) employee.